amir1376/kotlin-validator/README.md

 call `validate` in runBlocking block (if you have to)

-#Attention
+# Attention
 this library is still under beta so that may have bugs

-##Contribution
+## Contribution
 you can consider a pull request if you see unexpected behaviors in the library or write more common plugins

-otherwise, if you have suggestions or see something weird :D feel free to submit an issue
+otherwise, if you have suggestions or have seen something weird, out there (😁), please submit an issue

-###TODOS
+### TODOS
 * write tests
 * write more plugins